|When authoring a narrative in Java, imagine the potential reading audience. Such a narrative—your code—may be durable for decades.|

 While we appreciate the value of standard practices employed to facilitate understandable code – pair programming in particular – they arguably are inadequate for long-term global readability of enterprise source code.
 Pair programming, and even a team code review, sometimes demonstrates a kind of parochialism – the native dialect of the current team.
 That is, teams will evolve to using shorthand communication mechanisms (e.g., acronyms) and the assumptions that go with “team-speak” find their way into the source code.

 The antidote is a viable Pattern Palette derived from a more universal language.
-While some team idioms are inevitable, we prefer code produced by pairs when its dialect is intelligible to developers on other teams.
+While some team idioms are inevitable, we prefer code when its dialect is intelligible to engineers on other teams.

 In 2002, Java was adopted as the standard platform for in-house development at a successful large automotive manufacturing enterprise (“the Company”).